goreleaser/goreleaser/docs/115-release.md

   # Default is false.
   prerelease: true

+   # You can change the name of the GitHub release.
-  # Optional template to name the release
+  # This is parsed with the Go template engine and the following variables
+  # are available:
+  # - ProjectName
+  # - Tag
+  # - Version (Git tag without `v` prefix)
-  # Default is the version number
+  # Default is ``
   name_template: "{{.ProjectName}}-v{{.Version}}"
 ```